danny-zh/epam_intro_cloud_devops/Linux.md

 - Command to recursively delete folder that contain certain name

-  `find /Downloads -name downterm -type d print0 | xargs -0 rm -vrf "{}" # print0 print output with null character as spacing instead of withespace, the -0 option of xargs command indicates the arguments are expected to be separated by the null character, the {} means the arguments from SDTIN`
+  `find /Downloads -name downterm -type d -print0 | xargs -0 rm -vrf "{}"` print0 print output with null character as spacing instead of withespace, the -0 option of xargs command indicates the arguments are expected to be separated by the null character, the {} means the arguments from SDTIN

 - Command to copy executable files from one location to another

-  `$ find -name *.sh -type f print0 | xargs -0 -i cp {} target_folder`
+  `$ find -name *.sh -type f -print0 | xargs -0 -i cp {} target_folder`

  ### 2.7 Working with archives